Qbelek/MozaicGenerator/README.md

 Here you need to provide path to an image which mozaic should be made of, as well as path to database previously created.

-The last input parameter is number of tiles (horizontally) which input picture will be divided into (every tile will be replaced with an image from database).
+The last input parameter is number of tiles (horizontally).

 **Behaviour of the application is unknown if the database created in previous step was altered (don't do that).**

-For now, the mozaic is being saved in the input image's directory as `output.bmp`.
+The mozaic is being saved in the input image's directory as `output.bmp`.

 ![](pictures/create.PNG)